 Are you a Canadian resident or sole proprietor who receives payment from U.S. companies?
 You need to know about a W-8BEN Form.
 (Read More)

-How Long Should You Actually Keep Your Business Records?
+How Long Should You Actually Keep Your U.S. Business Records?

-Record keeping isn’t fun.
-And outside of the tax world, there are few rules and little guidance on exactly what should be kept and for how long.
-Conventional wisdom when it comes to documentation is “better safe than sorry.”
+When is the right time to get rid of old paperwork?
+Outside of the tax world, there are few rules and little guidance on exactly what should be kept and for how long.
+The best rule of thumb: “Better safe than sorry.”
 (Read More)

 Why the Cloud is Your Ally at Tax Time—and Beyond

 The National Small Business Association’s 2017 Small Business Taxation Survey found that one-in-three small businesses report spending more than 80 hours—two full work weeks—each year on federal taxes.
 That’s time spent organizing, planning and preparing taxes that could be spent working with clients, growing your business or enjoying life.
-So how can cloud accounting help?
-(Read More)
+Here’s how cloud accounting can help… (Read More)

 Important tax terms that self-employed business owners must know, and more importantly, why they’re critical to understand.
 (Read More)

-Partners to Help You Tie Up Year End and Prepare for Tax Season
+Partners to Help You Prepare for Tax Season

 From invoicing to capturing expenses on-the-go, as a FreshBooks customer you’ve mastered the basics of entrepreneur life.
 But that doesn’t make it challenge-free, right?
 As a small business owner, you need a Swiss Army knife of tools at your disposal.
 (Read More)